Introduction

 canon exclude set --where 'source.ext=bak' --dry-run

-canon exclude list /path/to/photos
+canon ls --excluded /path/to/photos

 # Remove exclusions